 When Health 2020 began, one of the questions it sought to answer related to earlier research showing that migrants from Southern Europe were less likely to die from cardiovascular disease and certain cancers.
 Health 2020 researchers were interested to see whether this was due to the diet and lifestyle of the migrants.
 Therefore Health 2020 included many migrants from Italy and Greece, and almost one third of Health 2020 participants were born outside Australia.

-More recently, with advances in genetic research technology, Health 2020 has begun to focus on exploring the genetic causes of disease.
+With advances in genetic research technology, Health 2020 has begun to focus on exploring the genetic causes of disease.
 Using the blood samples collected at the beginning of the study, researchers have been able to extract DNA.
 This has been used in many research studies within Australia and internationally.

 What has Health 2020 found?